 In addition to producing electricity, coal is also used to produce coal coke, or coke, which is used in smelting iron ore to make steel.

 Coke is made by baking coking coal, also called metallurgical coal, in special high-temperature ovens to remove non-carbon elements and compounds.
 The resulting coke is mostly carbon.
 Coking coal must be low in sulfur and requires more thorough cleaning than coal used in power plants, which makes the coal more expensive.

-In 2019, the average delivered price of coking coal to coke producers was about $146 per short ton—almost four times higher than the average price of coal delivered to the electric power sector.
+In 2020, the average delivered price of coking coal to coke producers was about $127 per short ton—about 3.5 times higher than the average price of coal delivered to the electric power sector.

 Pouring molten metal while casting iron